projectcitybuild/PCBridge/README.md

 PCBridge is designed to be modular - allowing it to be simultaneously built for Spigot, Bungee, or whatever is the latest server software.

 * `core`: Contains interfaces and extensions used across all modules.
 This is the main framework module
-* `api`: Contains API requests (Retrofit)
+    * `network`: Contains API requests (Retrofit) and API clients (PCB, Mojang)
-* `entities`: The model/data layer - contains nothing but POJOs (Plain Old Java Objects)
+    * `entities`: The model/data layer.
+Contains nothing but PODOs (Plain Old Data Objects)
-* `actions`: Small, reusable pieces of logic.
-For example, getting the ban status of a UUID
-* `spigot`: Contains logic specific to just Spigot - commands, listeners, extensions, etc
-* `bungee`: Contains logic specific to just Bungee (not created yet)
+* `modules`: Contains domain-specific logic such as player banning and rank management.
+* `platforms`: Contains "controller" logic specific to each environment (eg. Spigot).
+Consists mainly of Commands and Listeners that simply call `modules` code and output the result to the user.

 #### Environment
-Each platform has its own Environment and Module.
-Spigot contains a `SpigotEnvironment` which serves as a dependency injection layer, providing Spigot specific implementations of services such as the logger, config file, chat colors, plugin hooks, etc.
+Each platform has its own `Environment` implementation that serves as a dependency injection layer.
+Spigot has `SpigotEnvironment`, providing Spigot specific implementations of services such as the logger, config file, chat colors, plugin hooks, etc.

-#### Data Flow
+#### Commands & Listeners
 Each platform has a `CommandDelegatable` and `ListenerDelegatable` which serve as the wiring between a user and their events.

 A command (represented by `Commandable`) is an event where the user types in a command such as `/ban`.
 A command event is received by the `CommandDelegatable` and dispatches to the relevant command handler - in this case the `BanCommand` - which performs all the required logic.